ela-hidri/alx-system_engineering-devops/README.md

-this reposotorie has the answer for the shell task
+this repository has the answers of the tasks of the ALX-program